andrewrb22/README-Generator/README.md

   # README-Generator

 ## Description
-README-Generators would help users create a good README file by asking a series of questions about the project, this questions are all the neccesary elements a good REAME file needs.
+README-Generator would help users create a good README file by asking a series of questions about the project, this questions are all the neccesary elements a good REAME file needs.

 ## Technologies used on this Projects

+JavaScript